magiblot/tvision/README.md

 * Improved usability of scrollbars: dragging them also scrolls the page.
 Clicking on an empty area of the scrollbar moves the thumb right under the cursor.
 They are responsive by default to mouse wheel events.
 * Views don't lose their sizes when extremely resized.
 * Support for LF line endings in `tvdemo` and `tvedit`. `tvedit` preserves the line ending on file save but all newly created files use CRLF by default.
-* `tvedit`: contextual menu on right click.
+* `tvedit`: context menu on right click.
 * `tvedit`: drag scroll with middle mouse button.
-* `tvedit`: delete whole word with `kbCtrlBack` and `kbCtrlDel` (note to linux users: they might not work on terminal emulators, but they do work on the console).
+* `tvedit`: delete whole word with `kbCtrlBack` and `kbCtrlDel` (note to Linux users: they might not work on terminal emulators, but they do work on the console).
 * `tvedit`: smart Home key (toggles between beginning of line and beginning of indented text).
 * `tvedit`: support for files bigger than 64 KiB on 32-bit or 64-bit builds.
 * `tvdemo`: event viewer applet useful for event debugging.